Blott0/tc3/README.md

 ## comments

-- the links to station overview and detail graphs trigger no-cors restriciton, need some other way to reach those components without entering url manually
+- the links to station overview and detail graphs trigger no-cors restriciton, need some other way to reach those endpoints without entering url manually
+- layout looking for eweather logo png in the wrong place..

 ## Developing